What are "good" GFR and creatinine numbers?

 GFR and creatinine are usually measured and reported together.
 GFR is the best measure of kidney function, but creatinine can also be a helpful indicator of your kidney health.
 It's a bad sign if your GFR goes down or your creatinine goes up.
 In general, a "good" GFR number is above 60, and a "good" creatinine number is below 1.2.

 Will my GFR get better if I eat well and exercise?

 - Avoid processed foods and choose fresh fruits and vegetables instead.

 Can anything else impact my GFR?

 It is possible to slow the progression of kidney disease by taking good care of yourself by following a healthy diet and exercising.
-However, for some people their kidney disease gets worse despite their best efforts at a healthy lifestyle.
+However, for some people, their kidney disease gets worse despite their best efforts at a healthy lifestyle.
 It is important to know the cause of your kidney disease.
 For example, if you have diabetes, the most important thing you can do to protect your remaining kidney function is to keep your blood sugar under control.
 The same is true for high blood pressure.
-If you eat well and exercise but do not keep a healthy blood sugar or blood pressure then your GFR may continue to decline.
+If you eat well and exercise but do not keep healthy blood sugar or blood pressure levels then your GFR may continue to decline.